Megan Smith – Foundation Chair

 Brett is a St Paul’s Old Collegian (Hall 1990-1994) who is currently the marketing director of the Power Farming Group, a family-owned company that has grown to become Australasia’s largest privately-owned importer and distributor of farm machinery.
 Brett has a background in graphic design and has spent more than 20 years in sales and marketing.
 He sits as a director on the Power Farming Group board and is a committee member and actively involved in Southwell School’s old boys and girls association.
 Brett lives in Hamilton with his wife Jo and has three children.
 He is a keen sportsman/fan who loves to enjoy the outdoors with his family and friends.

 Allen Johnstone – Foundation Director

 Allen attended St Paul’s (Williams House 1984 -1988) then Lincoln University where he obtained a B.Com (Ag).
 He lives with his wife Jo and two children Lily and Harry on their King Country sheep and beef farm.
-Harry is currently attending St Paul’s as a boarder in Williams House.
+Harry attended St Paul’s as a boarder in Williams House.
 Allen is also a director of the school’s Great Oaks Forest Ltd.